 The Nominating Committee, which is chaired by Mr Cecil Vivian Richard Wong, comprises two Independent Non-Executive Directors and one Executive Director.
 The other members are Mr Koh Lee Boon and Mr Wong Ngit Liong.
-The Nominating Committee met twice in 2012 and had informal discussions on a number of occasions.
+The Nominating Committee met twice in 2013 and had informal discussions on several occasions.